 This means your ads with the better performing keywords will show more often and optimize your ad spend to utilize these to produce more conversions – and better results for you.

-Unfortunately, Google Adwords Express is unable to change the bidding on different keywords, leaving all your keywords being shown an equal amount – for good or bad.
+Unfortunately, Google Ads Express is unable to change the bidding on different keywords, leaving all your keywords being shown an equal amount – for good or bad.

 How Do I Manage Google Ads?